 This post contains affiliate links.
 If you purchase something through one of those links, you won't pay a penny more, but I'll earn a small commission which will help me keep bringing great content to you.
 Thanks!

-If you’re looking for a quick gift to make, how about a leather lanyard?
+If you're looking for a quick gift to make, how about a leather lanyard?
 It would make a great last-minute teacher gift!
 The simple lines make them perfect to give to guys.
-And they’re quick enough to make that you can make them in multiples to give to your own co-workers and friends.
+And they're quick enough to make that you can make them in multiples to give to your own co-workers and friends.
+You can even use a custom lanyard printing service to add a little more personality to your gift, making it truly unique.

 The leather lanyard looks so much nicer than the standard work-issued lanyards.
 I made one for myself the other day and I was surprised at how fast and easy they were.
 All you need is some leather and some basic hardware.
 I've got a tutorial for you below.
 There's no sewing required, and just a few easy steps.